mrh00d/futures-risk-calculator/CLOUDFLARE_BUILD_SETUP.md

 # Cloudflare Pages Build Setup

-This document explains how to deploy the Futures Trading Risk Management Calculator to Cloudflare Pages with proper Tailwind CSS builds.
+This document explains how to deploy the ProfitPath Calculator (TypeScript version) to Cloudflare Pages.

-## Issues Fixed
+## Project Structure

-1. **Alpine.js Initialization**: Fixed the order of script loading to ensure calculator.js loads before Alpine.js initializes
-2. **Tailwind CSS Production Build**: Replaced Tailwind CDN with a proper build process
+The project uses TypeScript and requires building both TypeScript and Tailwind CSS files.

 ## Deployment Options